-Authorisation issues - s.
+Defect in authorisation - s.
 84D applied

 Subsection 84D(4) provides that if there is a defect in authorisation:

 The Federal Court may, after balancing the need for due prosecution of the application and the interests of justice ... hear and determine the application, despite the defect in authorisation ... or ... make such other orders as the court considers appropriate.